America’s Most Unusual Spite Houses

 Seattle, WA 98112

-Like the Deerfield Pie House, looks can certainly be deceiving at this unusual Seattle home.
-Resembling a cheese or pie wedge or simply a piece of cheesecake, this oddity has not one, but three explanations.
-However, all three explanations are due to some sort of land dispute between one or more neighbors.
-As a result, you have an 860 square foot two-story home built in 1925 with two bedrooms and 1.75 bedrooms.
-What’s more, by viewing it on the side, you’ll notice that it’s just 15 feet and its widest and under 6 feet at its narrowest.
+Like the Deerfield Pie House, looks can be deceiving at this unusual Seattle home.
+Resembling a cheese or pie wedge or simply a piece of cheesecake, this oddity has not one but three explanations.
+However, all three explanations are due to some land dispute between one or more neighbors.
+As a result, you have an 860-square-foot two-story home built in 1925 with two bedrooms and 1.75 bedrooms.
+By viewing it on the side, you’ll notice that it’s just 15 feet at its most comprehensive and under 6 feet at its narrowest.
 Despite its tiny size, the home has a current value of over $600,000.
 As for public transportation options, you can take either bus routes 43 or 48 from the heart of Seattle.

 O’Reilly House

-Now in uses as one of Boston’s smallest commercial spaces, the O’Reilly Spite house is a perfect example of revenge.
+Now in use as one of Boston’s smallest commercial spaces, the O’Reilly Spite house is a perfect example of revenge.
 In a bit more detail, this unusual building was built by Francis O’Reilly after his neighbor refused to purchase his small plot of land.
-For that reason, this building built in 1908 is just 308 square feet and just 8 feet and its widest.
-Furthermore, at its backside, it’s much narrower at a mere 4 feet.
+This building, built in 1908, is just 308 square feet and 8 feet at its widest.
+Furthermore, it’s much narrower at its backside at a mere 4 feet.
 Also known as the Cambridge Spite House, it’s within minutes of the Public Library, with public bus access a block away.

 Skinny House